 BalenaEtcher can be used on any popular operating system including Debian 12 Bookworm Linux.
 It is free and open-source software that is meant to create bootable USD drives and SD cards using various ISO or IMG format images.
 For example you want to install some Linux operating system using a USB drive or need to create a bootable disk for your Raspberry Pi projects, BalendEtcher can help you.

-Furthermore, its interface is simple and straightforward, so users with limited technical expertise can operate it easily.
+Furthermore, its interface is simple, so users with limited technical expertise can operate it easily.
 BalenaEtcher even verifies the flashed image’s integrity after writing it to the storage device, if needed.
 It provides a safer flashing process by preventing accidental overwrites of the system drive and confirming the target device before proceeding.
 Being an open-source tool, its source code is public which fosters transparency, community contributions, and trust among users.

 Step 1.
 Perform the Debian 12 Update